WencesVillegasMarset/aws-saa-c02-notes/README.md

 * you are charged for the number of connections that you make to the Transit Gateway per hour and the amount of traffic that flows through AWS Transit Gateway.
 * Per connection and per GB.

+**VPC Endpoints**

+* Connect with services within AWS.
+  * Gateway or Inteface Endopoints
+    * Use Gateway Endpoints with S3 and DynamoDB
+    * Use Interface Endpoints with all the other services.

 **NAT**